 - Quota Grand Rapids: Quota serves people who are hard of hearing or deaf.
 They work with the community to remove communication barriers and believe that a meaningful life is one that opens opportunities for all.

-- GVSU Teen Entrepreneur Summer Academy (TESA): A week-long summer program for high school students that focuses on cultivating interest in entrepreneurship and business.
+- GVSU Teen Entrepreneur Summer Academy (TESA): A week-long summer program for high school students that focuses on cultivating an interest in entrepreneurship and business.

 - YMCA Hayo-Went-Ha Camps